9 Unmissable Things to do in Unawatuna, Sri Lanka 9 Unmissable Things to do in Unawatuna, Sri Lanka

 Best Time to Visit Unawatuna

-The best time to visit the southwest of Sri Lanka is from December until April and from July until the end of September.
-If you plan to go surfing, visit between November and May for the perfect conditions.
+The best time (but busiest) is from December to April and from July until the end of September.
+If you plan to surf, visit between November and May for ideal conditions.

 Best